brainhubeu/react-native-opencv-tutorial/README.md

 # How to run the project

 1. Clone the repository.
+2. `cd cloned/repository/path`
+3. `npm i` or `yarn`
+4. `react-native link`
-2. Run `./downloadAndInsertOpenCV.sh`.
+5. Run `./downloadAndInsertOpenCV.sh`.
-3. Download manually the Android pack from https://opencv.org/releases.html (version 3.4.1).
+6. Download manually the Android pack from https://opencv.org/releases.html (version 3.4.1).
-4. Unzip the package.
+7. Unzip the package.
-5. Import OpenCV to Android Studio, From File -> New -> Import Module, choose sdk/java folder in the unzipped opencv archive.
+8. Import OpenCV to Android Studio, From File -> New -> Import Module, choose sdk/java folder in the unzipped opencv archive.
-6. Update build.gradle under imported OpenCV module to update 4 fields to match your project build.gradle a) compileSdkVersion b) buildToolsVersion c) minSdkVersion and d) targetSdkVersion.
+9. Update build.gradle under imported OpenCV module to update 4 fields to match your project's `build.gradle`<br/>

+	a) compileSdkVersion<br/>
+	b) buildToolsVersion<br/>
+	c) minSdkVersion<br/>
+	d) targetSdkVersion.

-7. Add module dependency by Application -> Module Settings, and select the Dependencies tab.
+10. Add module dependency by Application -> Module Settings, and select the Dependencies tab.
 Click + icon at bottom, choose Module Dependency and select the imported OpenCV module.
 For Android Studio v1.2.2, to access to Module Settings : in the project view, right-click the dependent module -> Open Module Settings.
-8. `react-native run-ios` or `react-native run-android`.
+11. `react-native run-ios` or `react-native run-android`.

+## Additional notes
+In case of any `downloadAndInsertOpenCV.sh ` script related errors, please, check the paths inside this file and change them if they do not match yours.
+If this script does not run at all since it has no permissions, run `chmod 777 downloadAndInsertOpenCV.sh`.

+If you do not have `React Native` installed, type `npm i -g react-native-cli` in the terminal.

 ## License